 Corruption poses significant threats to countries around the world.
 It weakens institutions, erodes trust and threatens the economy by undermining fair competition and discouraging investment and trade.
 Corruption disproportionately affects disadvantaged groups, specifically the poor, preventing social inclusion, promoting inequality and inhibiting prosperity.
 The international community has recognized that tackling corruption is vital for sustaining economic stability and growth, maintaining the security of society, protecting human rights, reducing poverty, protecting the environment for future generations and addressing serious and organized crime.

-The programme entitled “Fast-Tracking the Implementation of the United Nations Convention against Corruption (UNCAC)” has enabled the creation of four Regional Platforms across the world to prevent and combat corruption in the South East Asia, Eastern Africa, South America and Mexico as well as in Southern Africa through effective implementation of UNCAC in support of SDG 16.
+The programme entitled “Fast-Tracking the Implementation of the United Nations Convention against Corruption (UNCAC)” has enabled the creation of six Regional Platforms across the world to prevent and combat corruption in the South East Asia, Eastern Africa, South America and Mexico, Southern Africa, Western Balkans as well as in West Africa and the Sahel, through effective implementation of UNCAC in support of SDG 16.

 In December 2021, the regional platform approcach beneficiated of an international recognition with the adoption of the resolution 9/4 entitled “Strengthening the implementation of the United Nations Convention against Corruption at regional levels” at the Conference of States Parties that was held in December 2021, in Sharm El Sheikh, Egypt.
 In the resolution, the Conference acknowledged UNODC’s regional approach to anti-corruption technical assistance delivery under the fast-tracking UNCAC Implementation programme.